 Permits issued in a pre-TMDL context need to conform to largely the same anti-degradation, anti-backsliding and procedural requirements as permits issued in a TMDL context.
-The one notable difference between pre-TMDL and TMDL trading is that for pre-TMDL trades there is no regulatory exception if a new source or discharge will “cause or contribute to the violation of water quality standards.”
-In both contexts, however, the regulations do not define “cause or contribute,” and so each discharge to an impaired water does not necessarily “cause or contribute” to a violation, especially if it is a de minimis discharge, or where net improvements to a waterbody may occur as a result of a water quality trade or trading program.
-As further protection, a permit writer cannot issue a permit if the imposition of conditions cannot ensure compliance with applicable state water quality standards, and applicable requirements of the CWA and its implementing regulations.
-These provisions ensure that water quality trades do not violate state anti-degradation policies.
+The one notable difference between pre-TMDL and TMDL contexts is that a new source may be allowed to discharge into a water quality limited segment if there is an enforceable TMDL that ensures water quality standards will be met, whereas such an option does not appear to exist in the pre-TMDL context.
+In both TMDL and outside-of-TMDL contexts, however, the regulations do not define “cause or contribute,” and so each discharge to an impaired water does not necessarily “cause or contribute” to a violation, especially if it is a de minimis discharge, or where net improvements to a waterbody may occur as a result of a water quality trade or trading program.
+Similarly, in both contexts, a permit writer cannot issue a permit if the imposition of conditions cannot ensure compliance with applicable state water quality standards, and applicable requirements of the CWA and its implementing regulations.
+These provisions ensure that water quality trades are protective even without a TMDL.

 Water quality trading is thus legal on the face of the CWA, and bracketed by sufficient safeguards to ensure compliance with water quality standards.
 However, water quality trading must be legally applied as well.
 Thus, Tier 2 of this Agreement provides the necessary safeguards to determine trade eligibility, verification, tracking, and monitoring so as to comply with and attain water quality standards.